 If you don't have angina, preventing the development of CAD may reduce your chance of getting the condition.

 Steps to prevent CAD include managing risk factors: Maintain a healthy weight.Begin a safe exercise program with the advice of your doctor.Stop smoking.Eat a healthy diet.
 It should be low in saturated fat.
-It should also be rich in whole grains, fruits, and vegetables.Appropriately treat high blood pressure and/or diabetes.
+It should also be rich in whole grains, fruits, and vegetables.Manage high blood pressure and/or diabetes.

 Dickstein K, Kjekshus J. Effects of losartan and captopril on mortality and morbidity in high-risk patients after acute myocardial infarction: the OPTIMAAL randomised trial.